Salzhaus: History

 The first mention of the building goes back to a document dated May 5, 1324.
 It was being referred to as the Salzhaus in various documents in the 14th century, which derived from the salt trade taking place there.

-It is likely that until the early 17th century there were two independent, very narrow half-timbered buildings on the plot, commonly known as the Salzhaus.
-This is shown both by pictures of the Römerberg from various older coronation records.
+Untill the early 17th century there were likely two independent, very narrow half-timbered buildings on the plot, commonly known as the Salzhaus.
+This is shown by pictures of the Römerberg from various older coronation records.